 It is a demonstrable fact that good pairings arise in a patterned way according to certain guidelines that anyone can understand and apply.
 These guidelines can't be boiled down to just one or two points, but then again, they don't quite rival quantum physics in terms of difficulty.

 1) Get Robustness in Balance: This is by far the single most important point.
 A good marriage between wine and food entails an equal partnership in which neither participant dominates the other.
 If the wine overwhelms the food (as Cabernet overwhelms oysters, for example), the result is a failure.
 If the wine cannot hold its own with the food (as Sauvignon Blanc cannot hold up to steak), it cannot contribute to an enjoyable match.
 Balance is our goal, but what exactly are we trying to balance?
-The robustness of the food and the wine.
-That is, the sheer "size" and flavor impact of the two must be roughly symmetrical for a good match.
+In a word, the robustness of the food and the wine.
+Drawn out a bit, this means that the sheer "size" and flavor impact of the two must be roughly proportional for a good match to result.

 This is not so hard to achieve.
 Anybody who eats can distinguish the differing robustness levels of different foods, and even a novice taster needs just a sip to learn that certain grapes and growing regions produce "bigger" or "smaller" wines that can be sized appropriately to any dish.